The Petit Lenormand deck is available now. Limited stock

 • Keys returned, badge handed back, or personal effects from an office permanently stored.

-• Objects from a relationship (gifts, photos, souvenirs) set aside or thrown away to turn the page.
+• Objects from a relationship (gifts, photos, souvenirs) set aside or discarded to turn the page.

 • Materials related to an activity that is being ceased, packed in a box or given away.